Accurate Computation of Marginal Data Densities Using Variational Bayes: Conclusions

 \section{Conclusions}

 We have shown that VB methods, that thus far have been mostly used as a fast alternative to MCMC methods for the estimation of Bayesian models, can be effectively used to estimate the MDD precisely.
-Our method is applicable to a wide range of models for which the MCMC sample from the posterior is available and VB estimation is feasible.
-The gains are worth the little derivation and programing effort required for the VB estimation.
-We presented two MDDEs that are numerically stable and more precise than benchmark MDDEs.
-In our empirical illustrations, one of our MDDEs always performed better than any other MDDE in terms of the NSE.
+Our method is applicable to a wide range of models for which a sample from the posterior is available and VB estimation is feasible.
+The new MDD estimators are accurate, numerically stable, and simple to compute.
+They are also at least as precise as the benchmark MDDEs that we considered in our simulations.

 The improvement in the precision comes from the accuracy of the VB approximate posterior density and its optimality in terms of minimizing the reverse KL divergence from the posterior distribution, a property which directly translates into optimality of the MDDE, and results in a minimum variance estimator for the class of RIS MDDEs.
 We have also presented other desirable properties of our RIS MDDE such as the consistency, unbiasedness, and asymptotic normality of the reciprocal of the RIS MDDE.
-Finally, it is worth noting that our idea for the MDDE as well as all of the theoretical results for the RIS MDDE do not depend on the MFVB factorization as in equation (\ref{eq:vbassumption}) and apply to VB approximate posterior densities free of this assumption.
+Finally, it is worth noting that our idea for the MDDE as well as all of the theoretical results for the RIS MDDE do not depend on the mean-field VB factorization as in equation (\ref{eq:vbassumption}) and apply to VB approximate posterior densities free of this assumption.